 The produced pneumoperitoneum afforded sufficient space for satisfactory visualization and manipulation during the laparoscopy procedure.
 The abdominal and pelvic contents were easily visualized in all the animals by orienting the laparoscope in different directions.
 Trendelenburg and reverse Trendelenburg postures were aiding the examination.

-The cysts identified in four ewes on preoperative USG were successfully located during the laparoscopy (Fig. 1).
+Fig. 1).
 Three more animals (two sheep and one goat) that were negative on USG were also found to have abdominal cysts.

 The cysts were located in the abdominal cavity of the animals as round/oval structures with transparent walls and colorless fluid contents.
 They were not attached to any of the viscera within the abdominal cavity and would periodically go partially or completely out of vision whenever displaced or covered by the intestines showing normal motility.